Home » About Us

 Our mission is to promote recovery and improve the quality of life of Virginians with serious mental illness through support, education, and advocacy.
 We envision a world where all people affected by mental illness get the help, hope, and support that they need.
 Read our bylaws here.

-NAMI Virginia's 27 local affiliates play an active role providing support, education, and advocacy at the community level.
+NAMI Virginia's local affiliates play an active role providing support, education, and advocacy at the community level.
 They operate support groups to let people know they are not alone and to be there with information and support when needed, and speak publicly to educate others about brain disorders.
 They provide Family-to-Family education courses, and Peer-to-Peer programs.
 They advocate for effective and timely services from their local service providers, and they offer hope to those experiencing the impacts of mental illness.
+Read more about the Three Levels of NAMI.

 Our annual convention provides an opportunity for members to learn from one another, learn from specialists, develop comradeship, and unite for advocacy actions.